Food and Drug Administration, HHS.

-Of the estimated fiscal year (FY) 2012 funding ($14.1 million), approximately $10 million will fund noncompeting continuation awards, and approximately $4.1 million will fund 5 to 10 new awards, subject to availability of funds.
-It is anticipated that funding for the number of noncompeting continuation awards and new awards in FY 2013 will be similar to FY 2012.
-Phase 1 studies are eligible for grants of up to $200,000 per year for up to 3 years.
-Phase 2 and 3 studies are eligible for grants of up to $400,000 per year for up to 4 years.
+Of the estimated Fiscal Year (FY) 2016 funding ($14.1 million), approximately $10 million will fund noncompeting continuation awards, and Start Printed Page 49089approximately $4.1 million will fund 5 to 10 new awards, subject to availability of funds.
+It is anticipated that funding for the number of noncompeting continuation awards and new awards in FY 2017, FY 2018, and FY 2019 will be similar to FY 2016.
+Phase 1 studies are eligible for grants of up to $250,000 per year for up to 3 years.
+Phase 2 and 3 studies are eligible for grants of up to $500,000 per year for up to 4 years.
 Please note that the dollar limitation will apply to total costs (direct plus indirect).
-Budgets for each year of requested support may not exceed the $200,000 or $400,000 total cost limit, whichever is applicable.
+Budgets for each year of requested support may not exceed the $250,000 or $500,000 total cost limit, whichever is applicable.

 B. Length of Support

 The length of support will depend on the nature of the study.
-For those studies with an expected duration of more than 1 year, a second, third, or fourth year of noncompetitive continuation of support will depend on the following factors: (1) Performance during the preceding year; (2) compliance with regulatory requirements of IND/investigational device exemption (IDE); and (3) availability of Federal funds.
+For those studies with an expected duration of more than 1 year, a second, third, or fourth year of noncompetitive continuation of support will depend on the following factors: (1) Performance during the preceding year, (2) compliance with regulatory requirements of investigational new drug/investigational device exemption, and (3) availability of Federal funds.

 III.
 Electronic Application, Registration, and Submission

-- Step 2: Register With Central Contractor Registration
+Step 2: Register With System for Award Management (SAM) (formerly Central Contractor Registration (CCR))